msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 The ciphertext output is C = 16'h0703

 Based on the given functionality, complete the given partial systemverilog code by adding appropriate missing sections and assertions.
+Use the 8-bit S-box keys mentioned in the working example for implementation.

 ### Partial RTL code